Bobby William Austin: Work

 Austin is the former Chairman of the Planning Committee on the Status of African American Men, convened by Congressman Danny Davis.
 He is also a founding fellow of the National Endowment for the Public Trust and Director of its Justice Task Force.
 Austin is a founder of the People's program, convener of the civic league and its signature program "Citizens Diplomats."
-Dr. Austin served as a board member for the National Housing Trust, the Council for the Advancement of Adult Literacy, and currently serves on the World Policy Council of Alpha Phi Alpha Fraternity.
-He was Operational Chair of the Centennial Family Symposium (2006), Alpha Phi Alpha, Inc; Chairman, The Year of the African-American Male; Co-Convener of the Secretariat for African American Civil Society Leaders.
+Austin served as a board member for the National Housing Trust, the Council for the Advancement of Adult Literacy, and currently serves on the World Policy Council of Alpha Phi Alpha fraternity.
+He was operational chair of the Centennial Family Symposium (2006), Alpha Phi Alpha, Inc; chairman, The Year of the African-American Male; Co-Convener of the Secretariat for African American Civil Society Leaders.

 In April 2014 his work was honored at the Harvard Graduate School of Education.
 The Harvard University Graduate School of Education's Dean's Advisory Committee on Equity and Diversity and the Morehouse Research Institute hosted a conference reflecting on 20 years since the groundbreaking report by the National Task Force on African-American men and boys; "Repairing the Breach: Key Ways to Support Family Life, Reclaim Our Streets and Rebuild Civil Society in America's Communities."
-The conference honored Dr. Austin as the architect of the initiative and editor of the report.
+The conference honored Austin as the architect of the initiative and editor of the report.
 Luminaries and practitioners alike walked participants through the philosophical roots of the initiative, the future of developing grassroots leadership for African-American young men and their families, and explored the current groundswell of interest in African-American men among the philanthropic community.

 Austin is listed as one of the 50 African-Americans who forever changed academia.